Sunday, 17 November 2024

 Building on past success

 This global programme builds on the achievements of the Adobe Digital Academy, which has been instrumental in helping learners upskill over the past ten years.
-The new initiative will offer various opportunities created through collaborations with educational institutions, non-profit organisations, and online learning platforms.
+The new initiative will offer various learning opportunities created through collaborations with educational institutions, non-profit organisations, and online learning platforms.

 Training programmes and certifications will be available through partnerships with platforms like Coursera.
 Additionally, Adobe is teaming up with K-12 schools, colleges, and alternative education providers like General Assembly.
 General Assembly, a well-known tech training provider, will offer boot camps focused on key marketing and content creation skills.